{{ summaryHeading }}

 Stem

-The question prompt that asks the learner to choose the best answer.
+The question prompt or incomplete statement that asks the learner to select an answer.

-The keyed response used to build the answer key after ordering and labels are applied.
+The correct or best answer used to build the answer key after final ordering and labels are applied.

 Distractor